 Project Overview

-Mathematica develops Medicaid 1115 demonstration monitoring and evaluation tools to support oversight by the Centers for Medicare & Medicaid Services (CMS) and assist states in building data-driven approaches to demonstration implementation and operation.
-We are also delivering technical assistance to support implementation of the Money Follows the Person (MFP) demonstrations by helping state grantees build their capacity for data-driven quality improvement.
+Mathematica develops Medicaid 1115 demonstration implementation, monitoring, and evaluation tools to support oversight by the Centers for Medicare & Medicaid Services (CMS) and assist states in building data-driven approaches to demonstration operation.
+We also support CMS is synthesizing data across demonstrations and facilitating learning activities to accelerate promising practices.

-In addition to strengthening CMS oversight of Medicaid 1115 demonstrations, the development of new implementation, monitoring, and evaluation tools will help states and the policy community assess the performance of demonstrations.
-Ultimately, the insights generated by rigorous state-led monitoring and evaluation will contribute to a larger body of knowledge about how to best provide health care to individuals and families through the Medicaid program, which is uniquely positioned to drive improvements in health equity.
-Similarly, as MFP grantees become better equipped to draw data-driven insights about their programs, they will be able to accelerate quality improvement and elevate best practices.
+Implementation, monitoring, and evaluation tools will help states and the policy community assess the performance of demonstrations.
+Ultimately, the insights generated by rigorous state-led monitoring and evaluation contribute to a larger body of knowledge about how to best provide health care to individuals and families through the Medicaid program.

 - Social Interventions Research and Evaluation Network (SIREN)